Kimserey/BlogArchive/20160325_var_view_lens_listmodel_uinext.md

 # Var, View, Lens, ListModel in UI.Next

 Last week I needed to make a two way binding with a record which had nested list in.
-I have a back and forth conversation with [@tarmil_](https://twitter.com/Tarmil_) and [@inchester23](https://twitter.com/inchester) on [WebSharper website](http://websharper.com/question/81323/what-would-be-the-best-way-to-make-a-two-way-binding-on-a-record-from-a-list-of-list).
-It was so constructive that I thought I would share what I discovered with you.
+I had a conversation with [@tarmil_](https://twitter.com/Tarmil_) and [@inchester23](https://twitter.com/inchester) on [WebSharper website](http://websharper.com/question/81323/what-would-be-the-best-way-to-make-a-two-way-binding-on-a-record-from-a-list-of-list) and it was so constructive that I thought I would share what I discovered with you.

 I already covered the basic of `UI.Next` in a previous post on [how you can create a SPA with `UI.Next`](http://kimsereyblog.blogspot.co.uk/2015/08/single-page-app-with-websharper-uinext.html), have a look if you haven't yet but I will give a brief explanation of what was in the previous post and extend on the subject as well.